wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 	- To address all, use $@ or $*
 		- With quotes, $@ expands proper arguments
 		- But $* makes all a single arg
-	- Shift command pushes the arguments to the left, and -
+	- Shift command pushes the arguments to the left, and cannot be undone -
 - ---
 - #### Flashcards